practal/term-grammar-exploration/README.md

 ```
 while making sure that the parse result is still unique.

-Two conditions have been identified:
+Two sufficient (?) restrictions have been identified:

 * Arguments of abstraction applications which are abstraction applications
  themselves cannot have any arguments.